Lonicera ciliosa: Edibility

-The fruits are sometimes considered edible, but may in fact be toxic.
+The fruits have traditionally been eaten by some Native American groups.
+However, modern sources caution that the berries may be mildly toxic and their edibility is not well established.

 Medicinal uses

 The orange honeysuckle was used as cold medicine, a contraceptive, a sedative and even as a tuberculosis remedy.

 In culture

 The species was one of the many florae recorded during Lewis and Clark's expeditions beginning in 1804.